SaaS features page, also called product or solutions page is part and parcel of any SaaS website.

 But everything is not always that simple.

-Sometime one company may offer two or more tools that solve different problems.
+Sometimes one company may offer two or more tools that solve different problems.
 And the user needs to know what to expect from each of them.

-Consequently, the company website should list the benefits of each tool – preferably on separate pages.
+Consequently, the company website should list the benefits of each tool—preferably on separate pages.

-For example, HelpCrunch is a customer communication platform for support and offers multiple products – live chat, knowledge base, email marketing tool, pop-ups, chatbot, etc. They have 1 features page for each tool they provide.
+For example, HelpCrunch is a customer communication platform for support and offers multiple products – live chat, knowledge base, email marketing tool, pop-ups, chatbot, etc. They have a features page for each tool they provide.

 Of course, you can combine all product features under one roof and list them on one page.
-That depends on how many tools you offer and how much details you need to write about each of them.
+That depends on how many tools you offer and how many details you need to write about each of them.

 Further reading: The Importance of Customer Reviews for E-commerce Stores

-For example, SMS-Magic is an SMS service provider.
+For example, SMS Magic is an SMS service provider.
 They work with financial institutions, educational centers, healthcare and wellness businesses, etc.

 Each institution solves unique problems with that same service, so listing the same benefits for all target groups won’t look professional.